LckyLke/AutoResearchLab/README.md

 champion; ties and regressions are rejected.
 Eval scripts can never be whitelisted as editable — the agent cannot grade itself.

-**Tip — enforce a fixed compute budget inside your eval** (an idea straight from karpathy/autoresearch): when the metric depends on how long something runs (training, search, simulation), have the eval script cap the compute (e.g. "train for exactly 5 minutes", "solver gets 15 seconds" like the bundled TSP demo).
+**Tip — enforce a fixed compute budget inside your eval**: when the metric depends on how long something runs (training, search, simulation), have the eval script cap the compute (e.g. "train for exactly 5 minutes", "solver gets 15 seconds" like the bundled TSP demo).
 Iterations stay comparable, and the agent optimizes